redhat-cop/cloud.vmware_ops/roles/provision_vcenter/README.md

 ## Role Variables

 ### Auth
+- **provision_vcenter_hostname**:
+  - str, The hostname of the esxi or vcenter on which you want to deploy the application.
+Required.

 - **provision_vcenter_username**:
   - str, The username to use to authenticate to the esxi or vcenter on which you want to deploy the application.
 Required.